-Corporate Fraud Criminal Defence
+Corporate Fraud solicitors

 Contact us today by calling +44 (0)161 228 2244 or fill out an enquiry form and we will be in touch at a time that is suited to you.

 Corporate fraud is a particularly complex area of the law that can be very difficult to understand.
-Corporate fraud is defined as any fraud that is committed against a business, however, it can target both individuals and businesses.
+Corporate fraud is defined as any fraud that is committed against a business, however, it can target both individuals and companies.

 The act of corporate fraud specifically involves deliberate dishonesty carried out with an intent to intentionally mislead lending companies, public sector or investors with the aim of securing financial gain.